NativeScript/nativescript-cli-tests/README.md

 - All suites without dependencies on real devices  (all priorities)
 - Following AVDs should be available
    Api19 - Android emulator with API19
+- iOS SDK 9.1, 9.2 and 9.3 should be available
 FULL
 - Runs all tests
 - At least one real Android device must be attached to Linux hosts